danielSoler93/nbd_central_docs/sources/software/index.rst

 PLUMED
 ------------------
 PLUMED is a plugin that works with a large number of molecular dynamics codes.
-PLUMED can also work as a Command Line Tools to perform analysis on trajectories saved in most of the existing formats.
+PLUMED can also work as a Command Line Tool to perform analysis on trajectories saved in most of the existing formats.

 .. toctree::
    PLUMED/documentation